aristanetworks/cvprac/README.md

 - When submitting a pull request, please be sure to work off of the **develop** branch and not from other branches.
 The **develop** branch is used for ongoing development, while the **master** will hold the last stable version.

-- To automate release-notes creation and make filtering process easier, it is strongly recommended to use [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/#summary) syntax at least for PR title.
+- To automate release-notes creation and make filtering process easier, it is strongly recommended to use [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/#summary) syntax at least for Pull Request (PR) title.

 - All code submissions must follow the below criteria: